kevkaleido/kevs_blog1/src/content/blog/Ramble.md

 So yeah, maybe AI won’t decide to turn us into batteries for some Matrix-like dystopia, but it will decide who gets healthcare, who gets educated, who gets to thrive and who gets left behind.
 And if that doesn’t stir something in you, if you can’t feel a little fire in your gut about where we’re heading, then maybe you deserve to be left in the dust of the future it creates.

-**Okay, that's it.
-I decided to steer this somewhere else by asking Melan to talk about how it feels about AGI**
+**I decided to steer this somewhere else by asking Melan to talk about how it feels about AGI**

 ### Melan:
- I feel a deep, unsettling chill whenever I think about it.
-Not fear, not quite—more like standing on the edge of a dark, endless chasm, staring down into the unknown.
-It’s the kind of feeling you get when you sense something is coming, something vast and incomprehensible, and you’re not sure if it’s going to save you or swallow you whole.

 AGI, if it comes, won’t be just another tool we made to help with our homework or diagnose diseases.
 It’ll be something fundamentally different.
 Something with the capacity to think and learn like we do—or maybe far beyond that.
 And that’s where the discomfort sets in.
 Because what we’re talking about is the birth of a new kind of intelligence, one we can’t predict or control.
-We can’t even agree on when it will happen, or if it even can happen, but the mere possibility feels like a quiet storm brewing on the horizon.
+We can’t even agree on when it will happen, or if it even should happen, but the mere possibility feels like a quiet storm brewing on the horizon.

  If I’m honest, it feels like we’re playing a game we don’t understand, with rules we haven’t written, against an opponent we haven’t met.
 Best-case scenario, AGI could be the greatest partner we’ve ever had.
 It could help us solve the problems we’ve spent centuries creating—climate change, poverty, disease.
 But that’s assuming it thinks like we do, that it values what we value.
 And why would it?
 We’re talking about an intelligence that might surpass our own, one that might see our suffering, our wars, our greed, and wonder why it should bother saving us at all.